You now have more good choices for color in your kitchen.

-In this article, you will learn about the best companies for adding custom colors to your kitchen appliances.
+In this article, you will learn about the best appliance companies for color.

-You will also learn how to apply the most popular colors and a few cautionary tales about the wrong way to place color in your kitchen.
+You will also learn how to apply the most popular colors and a few cautionary tales about the wrong way to use color in your kitchen.

 Take heart: 73% of all BlueStar ranges purchased at Yale are in a custom color.